akaptano/Two-Temperature-HITSI-Analysis/README.md

 # Getting Started

-Compatibility requires installation of Python 3.7, and the python packages scipy, numpy, matplotlib, click, and numba.
+Compatibility requires installation of Python 3.7, and the python packages scipy, numpy, matplotlib, and click.
-The numba package is only necessary if a DMD analysis is desired on the data.
 These packages can be installed through pip or through an anaconda interface.

-This code uses the "click" module for command line arguments and the "numba" module to parallelize some of the code related to the DMD.
-Much of the code is specific to HIT-SI format files.
+This code uses the "click" module for command line arguments.
+Much of the code is specific to HIT-SI format files from PSI-Tet and NIMROD.
 To see a list of the command line options, type "python HITSI.py --help".
 By default, the movies and pictures are written out to a directory called Pictures/.
 Create this directory or change the default in order to avoid errors.

 # Reproducing Results